xcube-dev/xcube/docs/source/storeconv.md

 ### <a id="sec-datespec"></a>Date, time, and duration specifications

-Within the common parameter `time_range`, times can be specified using the standard JSON Schema formats `date-time` or `date`.
+In the common parameter `time_range`, times can be specified using the standard JSON Schema formats `date-time` or `date`.
 Any additional time or date parameters supported by an xcube opener dataset SHOULD also use these formats, unless there is some good reason to prefer a different format.